Actor and storyteller

 ‘Creativity is so important in helping people not feel isolated or alone in a community.’

 More words from Claudia

 Developing a cultural policy is almost as important as the final document itself.
-The consultation phase of this process provides us with an opportunity for artists, creative practitioners, our community and other stakeholders to tell us what they think our priorities should be and to share their own vision and ambition for Sydney’s cultural life.
+The consultation phase of this process provided us with an opportunity for artists, creative practitioners, our community and other stakeholders to tell us what they thought our priorities should be and to share their own vision and ambition for Sydney’s cultural life.

 We began work on this project during 2012.
 Our first task was a comprehensive examination of current research and trends along with a detailed analysis of the City’s cultural projects and activities already underway.

 This research was included in a discussion paper released in March 2013.
 Over 2,000 people provided feedback on the paper and shared what they think is working well, what needs more attention, and ideas on how we can realise the creative potential of our city.

 You can download the Creative City Cultural Policy, which also presents a 10-year action plan for unlocking Sydney’s creative potential and boosting the cultural lives of our residents, workers and visitors.

 |Creative City Cultural Policy and Action Plan 2014–2024||PDF 6.0 MB||Download|